fpiped/manifest-mux/README.md

 directory.
 When the download completes, only the final MKV is moved to the chosen destination.

-By default, yt-dlp retries each unavailable HLS fragment ten times and then continues without it.
-This is useful for transient CDN failures, but it can produce a file with a short missing section.
-Use `--strict-fragments` when a complete archive matters more than completing the download.
+The downloader retries each unavailable HLS fragment up to 30 times and aborts if it still cannot be recovered.
+It never presents an output with a known missing section as a successful archive.

 Before delivering the final file, the application uses `ffprobe` to verify that the container contains both a video and an audio stream.
-Disable this only when needed with `--no-validate-output`.

 ## Installation